 How much you’ll have to pay depends on the individual Homeowners Association, but typically, it’s a minimum of $25.

-Your neighbor or neighbors might complain
+Your neighbor might complain

 There’s not a lot your neighbors can do about your shed legally, but it may lead to a very uncomfortable atmosphere or relationship where you live.